hmenorjr/phoutsource/README.md

 # phoutsource
 Website for an outsourcing company in the Philippines involved in web development and web hosting.
+This is built with WordPress and exported as an HTML, CSS and JavaScript so that it could be hosted to github-pages.

-## Buit with
+## Under the Hood
 - WordPress 6.3
   - Apache
   - PHP 8.1.9